galbrame/galbrame.github.io/index.md

 </style>

-<h2 style="padding-top: 10px; text-align: center;">Team-Oriented Full Stack Developer Seeking New Challenge</h2>
+<h2 style="padding-top: 10px; text-align: center;">Team-Oriented Developer Seeking New Challenge</h2>

 <p style="padding-bottom: 20px; text-align: center;">Enthusiastic full stack developer with previous degree in Agriculture and experience in web applications and IoT.
-Most passionate about creating technologies to improve competitiveness and economically viability of smaller
+Most passionate about creating technologies to improve competitiveness and economical viability of smaller
 producers in the ever-changing agri-industry landscape.</p>